-The WW domain family (Pfam id: PF00397 [3]) is a small protein interaction module with two highly conserved tryptophans that adopts a curved three-stranded β -sheet structure with a binding site for proline-containing peptides.
-In [22] and [19], the authors determine, using Statistical Coupling Analysis (SCA), that the residues can be divided into two clusters: the first cluster contains a set of 8 strongly coupled residues (highlighted in yellow in Fig. 4), and the second cluster contains everything else.
+The WW domain family (Pfam id: PF00397 [4]) is a small protein interaction module with two highly conserved tryptophans that adopts a curved three-stranded β -sheet structure with a binding site for proline-containing peptides.
+In [28] and [24], the authors determine, using Statistical Coupling Analysis (SCA), that the residues can be divided into two clusters: the first cluster contains a set of 8 strongly coupled residues (highlighted in yellow in Fig. 4), and the second cluster contains everything else.
 Based on this finding, the authors then designed 44 sequences that satisfy co-evolution constraints of the first cluster, of which 12 actually fold in vivo.
 An alternative set of control sequences, which did not satisfy the constraints, failed to fold.

-We first constructed a MSA by starting with the PFAM alignment and removing sequences to construct a non-redundant alignment (no pair of sequences was greater than 90% similar).
+We first constructed an MSA by starting with the PFAM alignment and removing sequences to construct a non-redundant alignment (no pair of sequences was greater than 90% similar).
 This resulted in an MSA with 700 sequences of which two thirds were used as a training set and the rest were used as a test set.
-The training set was used to learn models for each of the three norms, using multiple settings of λ_e .
-Given the structure of the graph, parameters were learned using $\lambda_v = 1, \lambda_e = 1$.
+Each sequence in the alignment had 30 positions.
+The training set was